LUdev

 Non-commercial projects

-Free of charge.
-Ideal for educational, research, and charitable initiatives.
+Free of charge, suitable for educational, research, and charitable initiatives.

 Commercial projects

-• Fees are reinvested into IT infrastructure and teaching materials.
+• Fees are reinvested into education and infrastructure.

 Get started with LUdev